 Frequently Asked Questions

-In order to register your BDA, you must first have an FRN login and password which can be created on the FCC website using the link below.
+In order to register your BDA, you must first have an FRN login and password which can be created on the FCC website.

-Once you have your FRN information, you can use the following link and login in the top right of the page.
+Once you have your FRN information, you can Login In Here at the top right of the page.
 Then simply follow the steps provided to register your Class B Booster.

 The BDA or Repeater is band selective (for any specific predefined band) and we can support any band (as well as multiple bands).